ChipsAhoyM/personal-website/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am currently pursuing a Ph.D. with Prof. [Boxin Shi](https://ci.idm.pku.edu.cn/) at Camera Intelligence Lab, PKU.
-My current research interest lies on Computational Photography and Computer Vision.
+I am currently pursuing a Ph.D. with Prof. [Boxin Shi](https://ci.idm.pku.edu.cn/) at Camera Intelligence Lab, School of Computer Science, PKU.
+My current research interest lies in Computational Photography and mainly works on Neuromorphic Vision.
 I am also interested in photography and world history.